You are here

 Up-classification of surgical mesh & Patient implant cards

-The Therapeutic Goods Administration (TGA) is seeking comments from interested parties on proposed changes to:
+The Therapeutic Goods Administration (TGA) sought comments from interested parties on proposed changes to:

 - up-classify surgical mesh from Class IIb to Class III; and